First Liberty Institute: Prominent cases

+Postal Worker Gerald Groff

+First Liberty Institute represented Gerald Groff, a former United States Postal Service worker in rural Pennsylvania who was reprimanded and threatened with being fired for refusing to work on Sundays.
+Groff worked as a rural carrier associate.
+In 2013, USPS contracted with Amazon to deliver packages on Sundays.
+Groff’s Christian religious beliefs barred him from working on Sundays.
+Groff offered to work extra shifts, but the postmaster continued to schedule him on Sundays.
+Groff sued USPS for violations of his rights under federal law, arguing that he was wrongfully targeted because of his religious convictions.

+A federal district court sided with USPS.
+The U.S. Court of Appeals for the Third Circuit affirmed the lower court’s ruling.
+Groff appealed his case to the U.S. Supreme Court.
+The Supreme Court heard oral argument in April 2023.

+In June 2023, the Supreme Court ruled unanimously in favor of Groff.
+The Court’s decision changed the standard for religious accommodation in the workplace.
+The ruling set aside the "de minimis" standard set more than 45 years ago and laid out a clarified standard for lower courts to apply to determine when, under Title VII of the Civil Rights Act, an employee's proposed religious accommodation imposes an undue hardship on the employer's business.
+Groff’s case was sent back to the lower courts for reconsideration.
+The Supreme Court’s decision has been widely praised by religious organizations.

 Coach Joe Kennedy

 First Liberty Institute represented high school football coach Joseph A. Kennedy in a lawsuit against the Bremerton School District in the state of Washington.
 The dispute centers around the dismissal of the coach after a school policy conflict pertaining to his practice of a prayer after each game.
-The Supreme Court declined to hear the case in January 2019.
+The Supreme Court initially declined to hear the case in January 2019.
 In March 2020, a federal district court ruled against Kennedy.
 In January 2022, the Supreme Court agreed to hear the case.
 In April 2022, the Supreme Court heard oral argument in the case.
 In June 2022, the Supreme Court ruled in favor of the coach.
 In a 6-3 ruling, the Court held that the school district discriminated against Coach Kennedy and that his prayers are protected by the Constitution's guarantees of free speech and religious exercise.